f5devcentral/terraform-modular-demo-framework/TERRAGRUNT.md

 ## Install jq
 Follow [the documentation](https://stedolan.github.io/jq/download/) to install jq

+## Install kubectl
+because you may need to interact with a cluster, please follow [the instructions](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/).

 ## Edit the root terragrunt.hcl
 - copy terragrunt.hcl.example to terragrunt.hcl
 - move terragrunt.hcl up one directory to get it out of the source control path (```mv terragrunt.hcl ../```)